bSI-InfraRoom/MVD-Infra-Test-Instructions/E2b-ASTPC/README.md

 ## Summary (intent)

 This test case uses the elements of the railway track domain listed [below](#Itemised-Roots) to certify the following capabilities:

+- Step 1:
+   - Railway alignment (with cant)
+- Step 2:
+   - Local placement & Linear placement along alignment
+   - Railway spatial structure
+   - Object decomposition (assemblies)
+   - (?)
+Object typing
+   - Project Global Positioning
+- Step 3:
   - Object grouping
   - Object classification via external reference (i.e., bSDD)
-- Object typing
-- Object decomposition (assemblies)
-- Project Global Positioning
-- Railway spatial structure
-- Railway alignment (with cant)
-- Linear placement along alignment
   - Properties of objects

 The business context for the test is provided by a 800 m portion of railway line, including: 2 alignments, track substructure and superstructure, and related products.